RuggeroPiazza/NACL_bot_sentry/README.md

 8. ***Test*** the function:
 Add an inbound rule to the network Acl of your VPC.
 Adding this rule creates an EC2 CreateNetworkAclEntry service event, which trigger the Lambda function.
 After refreshing a couple of times, the new inbound rule should disappear and you should receive an email with the relative information.

-For debugging purpose, a JSON file with a sample of the CreateNetworkAclEntry event is added to this repository.